datopian/tech.datopian.com/ckan/play-around.md

 }
 ```

-This means everything is ok, CKAN poral is up and running, API is working as expected.
+This means everything is ok, CKAN portal is up and running, API is working as expected.
 In case you see internal server error please check the logs in your terminal.

 ### A Few useful API endpoints to start with

-CKAN’s Action API is a powerful, RPC-style API that exposes all of CKAN’s core features to API clients.
-All of a CKAN website’s core functionality (everything you can do with the web interface and more) can be used by external code that calls the CKAN API.
+CKAN's Action API is a powerful, RPC-style API that exposes all of CKAN's core features to API clients.
+All of a CKAN website's core functionality (everything you can do with the web interface and more) can be used by external code that calls the CKAN API.

-#### Get list of all datasets dataset on the portal
+#### Get a list of all datasets dataset on the portal

 http://ckan:5000/api/3/action/package_list